 The details of the printing and the editions are not fully agreed upon, and none of the normal sources appears to be entirely accurate.
 What follows is my best guess on unraveling the mess, but I can’t confirm all of it.

-Greenberg printed up his now standard 5000 copies of the text.
+Greenberg raised the number of copies printed to 5000, a sign that Dave Kyle had stopped using the inadequate facilities at Advisor Press, although the actual printer is unknown.
 CHALKER says that only half were bound, but that seems unlikely since no trace of a second state binding has ever appeared.
-CURREY describes the book as “magenta boards lettered in black” and repeats that in his 2001 Revision.
+The title disappears off back panels as early as 1951; surely if they had sold 2500 copies in two years a second binding would have been mandatory as with The Carnelian Cube.
+CURREY describes the book as “magenta boards lettered in black” but changes “boards” to “cloth” in his 2002 Revision, quite rightly.
 My wife, who has a better eye for color than I do, balked at “magenta,” declaring there wasn’t enough blue in the shade.
-Other dealers list the book as “red,” “reddish-purple,” and “rose,” a term I haven’t seen since my stamp collecting youth.
-Boards surprises me.
-I would have called the material cloth, and so do some listings.
-It’s much smoother than other Gnome magenta titles in their pebbly-surfaced boards and virtually identical to titles listed as cloth.
-Even the black brings up doubts.
+Other dealers list the book as “red,” “reddish-purple,” and “rose,” a term I hadn’t seen since my stamp collecting youth.
+Black lettering would normally be indisputable.
 Looked at in bright daylight, the ink is certainly black, but a much lighter shade of black than used on any other Gnome title.
-At first glance indoors you’d probably guess a deep red of some kind.
-I’ll go with “magenta cloth lettered in black” for the minimal possible change, but others are free to roll their eyes.
+At first glance indoors you’d probably guess a deep red of some kind and indeed several online listings call it a “darker red.”
+I’ll go with “magenta cloth lettered in black” on the principle of not deviating from the standard CURREY descriptions unless absolutely necessary, but be aware that the colors are, as with so many Gnome titles, previously unknown to human eyes.

 The special slipcased edition has its own questions attached.
 Everybody agrees that 112 copies were in this format, of which 100 were for sale while the other 12 were reserved for Bond’s personal use.
 Whether extra copies were printed is an open question.
 The paper and interior appear identical, and it seems likely that Greenberg would have just slipped them out of the pile of 5000 copies to be bound.
 He did change the material for the binding.
 It is a beautiful cloth CURREY calls crimson, with gold lettering on the cover and on the spine that CHALKER says was dyed black.
 The slipcase is cheap black cardboard.
 The “special” packaging couldn’t have cost Greenberg more than a pittance, but the cover price was raised from $3.00 to $5.00.
 Even with the discount Bond must have received, that would have been a tidy profit for Gnome.
 CURREY makes an error here as well.
 “Enclosed in paper slipcase, issued without dust jacket,” he wrote.
 In his Revision he corrects that to be more precise: